AdisonKleinsasser/GitBook/reorganized files/Basics/CommandLineBasics.md

 [Joseph.Madison@login-0-0 exp2]$
 ```

 Directories can also be used using the rm -r command.
 This command will also delete any files contained in the directory.
-You first have to move the parent directory.
-After deleting you can verify it is no longer there using ls.
+First you must move the parent directory.
+After deleting that you can verify it is no longer there using ls.

 ```
 [Joseph.Madison@login-0-0 exp2]$ cd ..